Sabine County, Texas: COVID-19 pandemic

 In July 2021, Sabine County ranked the highest in the United States for cases of Coronavirus per 100,000 people.
-Deaths in Texas are especially high among those that had not been vaccinated.

 Politics

 Sabine County has become a solidly Republican county since the beginning of the 21st century but previously leaned Democratic, voting for Bill Clinton in both 1992 and 1996 and also against Texan George H. W. Bush in 1988 and 1992.

-Sabine County is represented in the Texas House of Representatives by Republican Chris Paddie, a radio broadcaster and former mayor of Marshall in Harrison County.
+Sabine County is represented in the Texas House of Representatives by Republican Travis Clardy.